TOAST-DOCS/Gamebase/en/unity-authentication.md

 ### Get Mapping List

-Return the list of IdPs mapped to user IDs.
+Return the list of IdPs mapped to user IDs.<br/>

 **API**